pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 anything better than that?

-### Reading Paul Halmos
+### Understanding mathematical texts

-I had this idea that in order to get better at learning mathematics, it would help to read Halmos' advice on how to write mathematics for an audience who wants to learn them.
+At some point around 2008 I came across Paul Halmos' article [_How to write mathematics_](#related), I had the hope that in order to get better at understanding mathematical texts it would be useful to know how the authors think about writing them.

-The article left a lasting impression on me and to this day I keep going back to ideas in it.

-You can find my notes on it in: [Halmos' tips for writing](#related).
+Halmos' article is about his personal process of organizing notes, outlining, arranging each section in the text, fixing mistakes and improving the generated text.
+It seemed to me that I could _reverse-engineer_ the process in order to understand how a mathematician thinks.

 ## Automating Halmos' principles

+Once each mathematical concept is described, and it's relationships to other concepts is also identified, it seemed to me that it should be possible to automate the generation of a mathematical text representing the shortest path between two mathematical concepts.

+A student that understands concept A and wishes to learn concept B could get a personalized shortest learning path and that would be a real time saver.

+It was just a small step further to imagine that the same could be done for all scientific concepts, namely that given the description of each concept and it's relationships to other concepts, a personalized shortest path could be automatically generated for any student.

-I started to develop the conviction that we could automate the process of mathematical research and eventually all scientific research.
+I started to think that we could automate the process of mathematical research and eventually all scientific research.

 ## Knetledge: the network of knowledge